btdex/btdex/README.md

 Check the [releases](https://github.com/btdex/btdex/releases) and get the latest one.

 ### Running on Windows
-Just download the `btdex-version.exe` [latest release](https://github.com/btdex/btdex/releases) and copy it to a folder you have write rights (it will create a file named `config.properties` with your account details).
+Just download the `btdex-version-win_x64.zip` [latest release](https://github.com/btdex/btdex/releases) and extract it to a folder you have write rights.
-Double click on `btdex-version.exe` to start the application.
+Double click on `btdex.exe` to start the application (it will create a file named `config.properties` on the same folder with your account details).

 ### Running on Linux

 #### Ubuntu and other Debian-based distributions
-Just download the `btdex_version_all.deb` [latest release](https://github.com/btdex/btdex/releases) and install it.
+Just download the `btdex_version_amd64.deb` [latest release](https://github.com/btdex/btdex/releases) and install it.
 The application `BTDEX` will be available on the system (config file will go to `.config/btdex/` inside your home folder).

 ### Running on MacOS
-Make sure you have an up-to-date Java JRE on your machine.
 Just download the `btdex-mac-version.zip` [latest release](https://github.com/btdex/btdex/releases) and uncompress the app.
-You can now run the app as usual (it will create a file named `config.properties` inside your home folder `~/`).
+You can now run the app as usual (config file will go to `.config/btdex/` inside your home folder).

 ### General method without installing
-Just download the `btdex-all-version.jar` [latest release](https://github.com/btdex/btdex/releases) and copy it to a folder you have write rights (it will create a file named `config.properties` with your account details).
+Just download the `btdex-version-all.jar` [latest release](https://github.com/btdex/btdex/releases) and copy it to a folder you have write rights (it will create a file named `config.properties` with your account details).
-Run this jar file with Java 8 or more recent (the `xdg-utils` package is required to open your browser when necessary):
+Run this jar file with Java 8 or 11 (the `xdg-utils` package is required to open your browser when necessary):

-`java -jar btdex-all-version.jar`
+`java -jar btdex-version-all.jar`

 ## Translations
 If you want to see BTDEX on your own language or have suggestions on how to improve a translation, please join us at https://www.transifex.com/btdex/.